 The Oregon Board of Forestry voted unanimously to move ahead a plan for long-term in stream and forest reserves for roughly half of the Tillamook—almost 250,000 acres.

 For over two decades, Wild Salmon Center has been fighting to secure protected areas along rivers and in key watersheds on the Tillamook Forest, a globally important salmon stronghold and temperate rainforest less than an hour west of downtown Portland.
-And on October 6 we took a big step forward on securing 70-year conservation commitments there.
+Finally, we take a big step forward in securing a 70-year conservation commitments there.

 The Tillamook sprawls over 500,000 acres of state forest land in Tillamook and Clatsop counties and is home to six world-class wild salmon and steelhead rivers—the Trask, Wilson, Kilchis, Miami, Nehalem, and Salmonberry.
 Drawing up to 100 inches of rain annually, the forest, stream network and connected tidal wetlands drive a natural fish factory, with thousands of coho, cutthroat trout, winter steelhead, and famous runs of fall chinook that arrive in waves from September to March of each year.
 The Tillamook River basin is also home to the southernmost viable runs of chum salmon.
 This salmon stronghold region draws salmon and steelhead anglers from around the country and fuels a $550 million outdoor recreation economy on Oregon’s North Coast.